What Affects Oil Prices? Three Critical Factors

 There are three main factors that commodities traders look at when developing the bids that create oil prices.

-First is current supply in terms of output.
-Since 1973, OPEC has limited supply of 61 percent of the world's oil exports.
+First is the current supply in terms of output.
+Since 1973, OPEC has a limited supply of 61 percent of the world's oil exports.
 But U.S. shale oil production doubled between 2011 and 2014.
 That created an oil glut.
 Traders bid the price down to $45 per barrel in 2014.
 Prices fell again in December 2015 to $36.87 a barrel.
 OPEC would normally cut supply to keep oil at its target of $70 a barrel.
 This time, it allowed prices to fall since it wouldn't lose money until oil is $20 a barrel.

 Shale producers need $40-$50 a barrel to pay the high-yield bonds they used for financing.
 OPEC bet that the shale oil producers would go out of business.
 This would allow it to keep its dominant market share.
 That started to occur in 2016.
 The oil price forecast has shown such volatility in prices because of the changes in oil supply, dollar value, OPEC’s actions, and global demand.